A Ramsey-Tur\'an theory for tilings in graphs: Introduction

 Given a graph $G=(V,E)$ we let $v(G)=|V|$ and $e(G)=|E|$.
 For $U\<V$, $G[U]$ denotes the induced graph of $G$ on $U$.
 The notation $G-U$ is used to denote the induced graph after removing $U$, that is $G-U:=G[V\setminus U]$.
 For two subsets $A,B\<V(G)$, we use $e(A,B)$ to denote the number of edges with one endpoint in $A$ and another in $B$, where any possible edge in $G[A\cap B]$ is counted twice.
 For any $u,v\in V(G)$, we write $N(u,v)$ for all the common neighbours of $u,v$ and $d_A(v)$ for the number of neighbours of $v$ that lie inside $A$.
 When $A=V$, we drop the subscript and simply write $d(v)$.
 Sometimes, we will use the notation $d^G(v)$ to emphasise that we look at the degree of $v$ relative to the graph $G$.

 At times we have statements such as the following.
-Choose constants This should be taken to mean that one can choose constants from right to left so that all the subsequent constraints are satisfied.
+Choose constants $0< c_1 \ll c_2 \ll \ldots \ll c_k= c.$ This should be taken to mean that one can choose constants from right to left so that all the subsequent constraints are satisfied.
 That is, given some $c>0$ there exist increasing functions $f_i$ for $i\in [k]$ such that whenever $c_{i}\leq f_{i+1}(c_{i+1})$ for all $i\in[k-1]$, all constraints on these constants that are in the proof, are satisfied.
 We say an event in a probability space holds asymptotically almost surely (and abbreviate this to a.a.s.) when the probability it holds tends to $1$ as some parameter $n$ (usually the number of vertices) tends to infinity.
 Finally we ignore floors and ceilings where possible, so as not to clutter the exposition.